sib-swiss/containers-snakemake-training/docs/course_material/day2/4_decorating_workflow.md

 #### Non-file parameters

 As we have seen, Snakemake's execution is based around inputs and outputs of each step of the workflow.
 However, a lot of software rely on additional non-file parameters.
 In the previous presentation and series of exercises, we advocated (rightfully so!) against using hard-coded filepaths.
-Yet, if you look back at the rules we have implemented, you will find 2 occurrences of this behaviour in the shell command:
+Yet, if you look back at the rules you have implemented, you will find 2 occurrences of this behaviour in the shell command:

 * In the `rule read_mapping`, the index parameter `-x resources/genome_indices/Scerevisiae_index`
 * In the `rule reads_quantification_genes`, the annotation parameter `-a resources/Scerevisiae.gtf`